Light Years (Jamiroquai song)

 "Light Years" is a song by the British funk and acid jazz band Jamiroquai, originally released in 1994 as a song from their second studio album, The Return of the Space Cowboy (1994).
-It was released as a single on 12 February 1995 by Sony Soho Square and Work, but it failed to chart on the UK Singles Chart due to the release being cancelled at the eleventh hour.
+It is written by band members Jay Kay and Toby Smith, and produced by Rick Pope.
+The song was released as a single on 20 February 1995 by Sony Soho Square, but it failed to appear on the UK Singles Chart.
+The accompanying music video was directed by Christian Stevenson, and shows clips of snowboarding along with the band partaking in the activity.

 Background

 In the United States, the song peaked at number six on the Billboard Hot Dance Club Play chart, mainly because the American version of the physical single features three mixes of the song by popular producer David Morales.
 The American release of The Return of the Space Cowboy also features a live version of "Light Years", performed in Marseille in December 1994, as a bonus track.
 Two main versions of the song exist: the radio edit, running at 3:59, and an album version, which lasts for 5:53.
 The music video for the track shows the band snowboarding down St. Anton.
 Whilst many of the David Morales mixes remain unreleased in the United Kingdom, an edited version of the True Power Mix was available in the region on a mini 3-inch CD, only available through the Coca-Cola Euro '96 promotion.